 Most individuals may resume normal activities immediately after dermal filler injections.
 The doctor may advise taking a day or two off from strenuous exercise.

 Botox and fillers can make you feel more confident about your looks if administered by a qualified and skilled therapist.
-For Botox and Fillers near me in Scottsdale, call (602) 793-0370 or Find out more.
+For Botox and Fillers near me in Phoenix or Scottsdale, call (602) 793-0370 or Find out more.
 Megan Taplin, RN, is a fully qualified aesthetic injector with the best services in Botox and Fillers near me, Scottsdale, Arizona.
 She understands how important it is for you to have a positive self-image, and she is eager to work with you to help you achieve that goal.

 Frequently Asked Questions

 Depending on the patient’s genetics and lifestyle and the kind of Botox filler used, the results may last anywhere from six months to two years.
 It is possible to go longer with frequent touch-ups and treatment.